epfl-ada/ada-2021-project-hach/README.md

 ### 6. Organization within the team:

-- **Alexandre Reis de Matos**: Data extraction using dictionary, scoring algorithm for quotes (not used in the end), natural disasters analysis, Datastory jokemaster
+- **Alexandre Reis de Matos**: Data extraction using dictionary, scoring algorithm for quotes (not used in the end), natural disasters analysis
 - **Cezary Januszek**: Extracting WikiData and WikiLabels, aggregating speakers into groups and analysis, exporting plotly plots for Datastory
 - **Hugo Casademont**: Coordination, troubleshooting, server hosting, setup of webiste, exporting plotly plots for Datastory
 - **Hannah Casey**: Sentiment and language complexity analysis, plotting results, readMe and Datastory writing, group representative for TA's feedback